PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 04:50:41
+Last updated: 2024-04-07 04:51:15
-Random Quote: Eighty-six years.
-But with good behavior... who knows? - Saul Goodman
+Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder